History

 Current state

-To this day in the southern and northern (hidden inside the sacristy) wall of the chancel, 14th century windows have been preserved.
-The nave windows were unfortunately transformed in the 19th century.
-An early modern addition is also the sacristy and the porch located on the north side of the nave, although the latter has a style that corresponds well with the original parts of the building.
-Inside the church, the 13th-century effigy of Sir John le Botiler of Dunraven and of an unknown priest have been preserved.
-In the presbytery, a wooden collar roof truss from the 16th-17th century is visible.
+To this day, 14th-century windows remain in the southern and northern (hidden within the sacristy) walls of the chancel.
+Unfortunately, the nave windows were altered in the 19th century.
+Other modern additions include the sacristy and the porch located on the northern side of the nave, although the latter is maintained in a style that closely reflects the original parts of the building.
+The late Gothic, richly decorated tower is well-preserved.
+Inside the church, a 13th-century tombstone of Sir John le Botiler of Dunraven and an unnamed priest have been preserved.
+A 16th-17th-century timber roof truss is visible in the chancel.
+The oldest surviving architectural detail is the 12th-century chancel arcade.

 bibliography: